26th April - 7th May 2018

 Heading north along the East Coast we stop to photograph the forest birds at Orokonui, which is home to New Zealand’s tuatara, a relic from the dinosaur age.
 The day also includes photographing a colony of shags along the coastline here.
 Then we head out into the last light of the day to photograph Yellow-eyed penguins at a coastal reserve on their return from a day out at sea.
 Tonight we stay near Moeraki, south of Oamaru.

 An early start to photograph sunrise over the famed Moeraki Boulders which are curiously round rocks known as ‘concretions,’ set into a scenic beachscape.
 Further north at historic Oamaru, we have the opportunity to photograph the whitestone buildings of this heritage town.
-Heading further north we drive to north Canterbury, passing through vineyards in autumn colours.
+W then head inland towards Mt Cook.
+After assembling at the Hermitage Hotel, our home for the next two nights, we will head out to explore locations in the park and then an evening shoot in the Tasman Valley.

-The Kaikoura Peninsula offers a rare opportunity to photograph the Kaikoura Mountains across the bay, with textured limestone reefs in the foreground.
-It is one of the best coastal photographic locations in New Zealand.
+The day begins with the option for some pre-dawn astrophotography and sunrise shoot before heading back to the hotel for breakfast.
+We then leave Mt Cook and drive North to photograph around Lake Tekapo.
 In the afternoon we travel to Christchurch, stopping en route to capture the last of the autumn colours, arriving in time to meet flights or for your onward travel.

-- Tuition by Richard Young – whole tour
+- Tuition by Richard Young & Dave Buckton

 - Overnight cruise on Doubtful Sound